AleksanderBoldyrev/QtSeaker/README.md

-## AleksanderBoldyrev QtSeaker yearly project
+## AleksanderBoldyrev QtSeaker qualification project

-QtSeaker is a "Sea Fight" game application with expressive, elegant syntax.
+QtSeaker is a "Sea Battle" game application with expressive, elegant syntax.
 This game provides you the enjoyable leisure time experiense and a bit of fun!

 QtSeaker forms are well designed, yet there is a very intellectual beta hard algorithm of the AI play, and by the way the code was made using the Stroustrup-Camel notation, so all the perfectionists would be pleasured!)